Bachelor's Degree

 1. OVERVIEW OF THE BACHELOR'S DEGREE PROGRAM

-ISO 9001-certified since 2016 (attesting to the program’s educational and administrative quality), the Bachelor’s Degree in Political Science offers a specialized curriculum in political science from the first year through the third year.
-Focused on understanding the contemporary world, the program aims to equip students with:
+ISO 9001-certified since 2016 (thus attesting to the program’s educational and administrative quality), the Bachelor’s Degree with a major in Political Science offers a specialized curriculum in political science from the first year (L1) through the third year (L3).
+Focused on understanding the contemporary world, the program aims to help students acquire:

-• the body of knowledge required to analyze policy inthe broad sense of “governance of societies” (general education courses in the first year, reinforced in the second year, and specialized in the third year)
+• the body of knowledge necessary for analyzing policy—understoodin the broad sense of “governance of societies” (general education courses in the first year, reinforced in the second year, and specialized in the third year)

-• To acquire a widerange of methodological tools that can be appliedin the various professional fields this program prepares students for (drafting all types of written documents, delivering all types of oral presentations, designing and conducting qualitative and quantitative surveys or studies, conducting literature reviews, mastering information and communication technologies, etc.)
+• To gain proficiency in a widerange of methodological tools that can be appliedin the various professional fields to which this program provides access (drafting all types of written documents, delivering all types of oral presentations, designing and conducting qualitative and quantitative surveys or studies, conducting literature reviews, mastering information and communication technologies, etc.)

-In accordance with the Bachelor’s-Master’s-Doctorate (BMD) model, which has become the standard across Europe, the Bachelor’s degree in Political Science consists of six semesters (two semesters per year).
+In accordance with the LMD model, which has become the standard at the European level, the Bachelor’s degree in Political Science consists of 6 semesters (two semesters per year).
 The program is structured around a progressive approach.
-The first year (L1) is dedicated to acquiring the fundamentals of the discipline, combined with courses in law, history, social sciences, economics, and more.
-Starting in the second year and continuing into the third, students take more specialized courses corresponding to areas of concentration that are then explored in greater depth in the Master’s 2 program.
-The entire program enables students to acquire a solid foundation in political science, as well as strong proficiency in English, general knowledge, and social science methodologies.
+The first year (L1) is devoted to acquiring the fundamentals of the discipline, combined with courses in law, history, social sciences, economics, and more.
+Starting in the second year and continuing into the third year, students take more specialized courses corresponding to areas of concentration that are later explored in the Master’s 2 programs.
+The entire program enables students to acquire a solid foundation in political science, as well as a strong command of English, general knowledge, and social science research methods.

 First Year of the Bachelor's Degree in Political Science (L1)